In the following list, I’m going to share the dry fruits name in Hindi and English.

 Well, you can make a dry powder of the roasted nuts and use it to make Pistachio flavored milkshakes and similar refreshing drinks.

 And as I mentioned earlier, you can use the slivered Pistachios to garnish some sweet preparations like Kheer, Payasam, and Mithais.

-You can also use the chopped Pistachios in dry fruits based dishes such as Cakes, Muffins, Halwas, etc.
+You can also use the chopped Pistachios in dry fruit based dishes such as Cakes, Muffins, Halwas, etc.

-Unlike most of the other dry fruits in this list, we use Dates mostly for their sweet taste than richness or texture.
+Unlike most other dry fruits in this list, we use Dates primarily for their sweet taste rather than richness or texture.

 Its unique taste makes it an excellent choice for several dishes in India.